kakoni/palveluvayla/README.md

 certiﬁcate validity information.
 Receives periodically query log hashes, thus creating a verifiable audit trail of queries.
 Log hashes are timestamped. monitoring service that monitors all the servers in the system.

 - Security Server, Turvapalvelin.
+Security server acts as a gateway between the organisation connected to the X-Road and the X-Road infrastructure.
 Access rights control is performed at the database's security server.
 To perform queries from organizations information system to other X-Road databases.
 Security servers use certificate-based authentication for inter-server communication.
 The security server stores all received messages (queries or responses) to a query log